Wednesday, 11 February 2015

 So here we have it that Scripture can be distorted to mean something it wasn't intended to mean.
 And Peter mentions specifically the writings of Paul, who writes some things that are hard to understand.
 I agree.
 And especially on the topic of patriarchy are Paul's writings hard to understand.

 There are many examples of women in leadership in both the old and new testaments: prophetesses, judge, deaconesses.
-It's not my purpose to cover this whole topic exhaustively in this post, but I do want to recommend to you the following link: Free Bible Commentary, volume 9.
+It's not my purpose to cover this whole topic exhaustively in this post, but I do want to recommend to you the following link: Free Bible Commentary, Women in the Bible.
 The author is Bob Utley of the East Texas Baptist University.
-Scroll down to page 47 where you'll find a section entitled Special Topic: Women in the Bible.
 It's a very relevant treatment of this topic.
-Please also see this volume for it's comments on 1 Timothy chapter 2.
-I'll just share a couple of paragraphs from this section on verse 15:
+He has since revised and rewritten his commentary, but here are his comments from the previous edition on 1 Timothy chapter 2:15:

 The immediate context seems to emphasize that women as home-makers is the societal expectation of Paul's day, and for most societies, ancient and modern.
 Woman's salvation does not come from leadership in public worship or an unexpected cultural freedom.